specklesystems/speckle-docs/user/concepts.md

 Models give you an extra layer of organisation within a project.
 Speckle users frequently use models to carry out parallel studies / design options., define different disciplines, or to separate out different parts of a project that may represent different responsibilities or ownership.

 All projects start with a single default model, if you do not name this it may be referenced as `main`.
-If you would like to "model" off from this `main` model and work on multiple different versions of your data in parallel or if you want to segment separate parts of your data from each other, that is where Models come in.
+If you would like to "model" off from this `main` model and work on multiple different versions of your data in parallel or if you want to segment separate parts of your data from each other, that is where models come in.

 ![Model menu from the Speckle frontend](https://user-images.githubusercontent.com/7717434/107365334-8dd3a180-6ad4-11eb-8d6f-47bc42b80da4.png)

-### How do I use Models?
+### How Do I Use Models?

 You can add as many additional models to your projects as you would like.
 Speckle Web App gives you the option of creating new models and switching between them.